Standard General makes top offer for RadioShack name, customer data

-SAN FRANCISCO (Reuters) - The auction for bankrupt electronic retailer RadioShack’s brand and customer data has closed with the Standard General hedge fund posting a winning bid of $26.2 million after objections piled up to their sale.
+SAN FRANCISCO, May 13 (Reuters) - The auction for bankrupt electronic retailer RadioShack’s brand and customer data has closed with the Standard General hedge fund posting a winning bid of $26.2 million after objections piled up to their sale.

 Standard General affiliate General Wireless, which had already bought more than 1,700 RadioShack stores, on Tuesday won the auction with the offer, well over its initial bid of $15 million on Monday, Adrienne Walker, a lawyer with Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, said on Wednesday.